 “Which is the best Supply Chain Management Book for beginners like me to learn operations and supply chain?” someone ask me on Quora.
 And I thought I could write a blog on this and can mention 7 of them, rather than 1!
 Although Supply Chain Management can be encapsulated in a definition presented in my old blog here, however, these definitions explode into an immeasurably vast field not only for studying but also for working within.
 There are so many sub-fields and branches that it can be quite confusing to determine which area you wish to study or specialise in.
-Here are some Supply Chain Management books that will provide some reading to inspire and educate you along the Supply Chain Education and also in your Career Development journey.
+Here are some Best books on Supply Chain Management that will provide some reading to inspire and educate you along the Supply Chain Education and also in your Career Development journey.

 These top 7 picks of Supply Chain Management books are for beginners as well as experienced practitioners which I feel can help you on your way to deciphering this minefield!
 Please click on the heading to get them through Amazon.